CodeLits/langie-api-sdk/docs/components.md

 ### Key Features

 - **Automatic API Integration**: Languages are fetched automatically from your translation API
+- **Backend Language Support**: Can accept languages list as prop from your backend
 - **Browser Language Detection**: Automatically selects the appropriate language based on browser settings
 - **Auto-exclusion**: Currently selected language is automatically removed from dropdown options
 - **Persistent State**: Uses `useLangie` composable to maintain language state across the application